Campbell shag

 The Campbell shag (Leucocarbo campbelli), also known as the Campbell Island shag, is a species of bird in the family Phalacrocoracidae.
-It is endemic to Campbell Island.
+It is endemic to Campbell Island, one of the New Zealand outlying islands.
 Its natural habitats are open seas and rocky shores.
 It is a medium-sized bird, around 63 cm in length, with a wingspan of 105 cm, weighing between 1.6 – 2 kg.
-They only breed on Campbell Island and forage within 10 km of the island.
+They only breed on Campbell Island]and forage within 10 km of the island.
 Its unique, looped head and elongated beak allow to easily feed on shellfish and marine invertebrates.
 This is done through foraging dive cycles of high speed and efficiency.

 Some taxonomic authorities, including the International Ornithologists' Union, place this species in the genus Leucocarbo.
 Others place it in the genus Phalacrocorax.

 Taxonomy

 Since L. campbelli evolved on Campbell Island and can only be found there, it is named for this region, 700 km south of New Zealand.
 The closest relative of the Campbell Island shag is the Auckland Island shag, which, similarly, is endemic to New Zealand and only lives in the Auckland Islands.
 They are both part of the Leucocarbo genus, also known as the blue-eyed shags, and are grouped together with four other New Zealand shag species to form the "pink-footed shag" group.
 The blue-eyed shags are named for their blue eye rings and lids, but five of the Leucocarbo species have eye rings and lids that are not blue.
 Furthermore, there are shag and cormorant species outside of this genus that have blue eye rings.